OfficeDev/office-js-docs-pr/docs/includes/file-get-started-excel-react.md

 3. Select any range of cells in the worksheet.

-4. In the task pane, choose the **Set color** button to set the color of the selected range to blue.
+4. In the task pane, choose the **Set color** button to set the color of the selected range to green.

     ![Excel add-in](../images/excel-quickstart-addin-2c.png)